ChickenNuggers/Alchemy/README.md

 # Alchemy
-Web framework designed in Python using Flask and Python modules and a function wrapper for content generation.
+Web application designed in Python using Flask and Python modules and a set of functions for content generation.

 ## Usage
 `./main.py`